Robbie Jones (actor)

 Robert Lee Jones III (born September 25, 1977) is an American actor.
 He is best known for his role as Quentin Fields in One Tree Hill.
 In 2009, Jones starred in the film Hurricane Season with Forest Whitaker.
 In 2010, he starred in the series Hellcats.
 He appeared in Temptation: Confessions of a Marriage Counselor alongside Jurnee Smollett-Bell and Lance Gross.

-Jones attended the University of California, Berkeley and also played on the California Golden Bears men's basketball team from 1996 to 2000.
+Jones attended the University of California, Berkeley and played on the California Golden Bears men's basketball team from 1996 to 2000.
+He also played professionally in the American Basketball Association for two seasons and overseas in international leagues for five seasons.